 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you work through a patch where nothing seems to go right.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you work through a patch where nothing seems to go right.
+Simply click here to connect with one via BetterHelp.com.

 Sometimes, some days, it seems like nothing goes right.

 It may be a well-laid plan coming apart at the seams due to some inconsequential triviality.
 Maybe it’s just nothing working out the way you thought it would.

 There are times when it seems like the whole universe may be conspiring to give you a hard time.

 Whoops!
 Dropped a coffee cup!

 Why did I forget to push the start button for my dryer!?